cilium/cilium/Documentation/concepts.rst

 * Encapsulation VTEP mapping (optional)

-To simplify things in a larger deployment, the key-value store can be the same one used by the container orchestrater (e.g., Kubernetes using etcd).
+To simplify things in a larger deployment, the key-value store can be the same one used by the container orchestrator (e.g., Kubernetes using etcd).

 Assurances
 ==========